-Weekly ‘General Hospital’ Spoilers: Jason & Brick Search For Sonny While Carly Gets Snippy With Nikolas
+Weekly 'General Hospital' Spoilers: Jason & Brick Search For Sonny While Carly Gets Snippy With Nikolas

 Prior to that, SheKnows Soaps details that Jason will have a meeting with Brando.
 During Wednesday's show, General Hospital teasers share that Jason and Brick will have a different meeting of some sort.

-The General Hospital spoiler-filled preview reveals that at some point, Carly will lash out at Nikolas.
-She’ll tell him to stop acting high-and-mighty, and it seems quite possible that this comes in conjunction with Ava’s blindside.

-There’s more with Ned’s secret regarding Alexis set to shake things up this week, and soon Olivia will turn to Sam for some help.
+There's more with Ned's secret regarding Alexis that shakes things up this week, and soon Olivia will turn to Sam for some help.
 Alexis is going to continue to struggle to pull herself together and General Hospital viewers will see Nina and Jax take a big step in their relationship.

 Sasha will consider exposing Cyrus, but it may end up backfiring on her.
 Sam will do her best to hold firm in dealing with Cyrus, and that may spark an idea of sorts for Sasha.